 Block [MS-ESFR] (EFSRPC) using RPC filters

-We hope this post will help you know how to mitigate DFSCoerce, a PetitPotam like NTLM relay attack on Domain Controllers.
+We hope this post would help you know how to mitigate DFSCoerce, a PetitPotam like NTLM relay attack on Domain Controllers.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.